Alignak-monitoring-contrib/alignak-app/docs/config.rst

 Connection to Backend
 ---------------------

 Alignak-app have a login form by default, who let you to connect with the username and password define in backend.
+You can also save your Alignak server in another window.

 You can also set connection information in settings file: